 Dignity Matters is a non-profit organization that supplies feminine hygiene products and underwear to women who are homeless or otherwise in need, in order to help them stay healthy, regain self-confidence, and live with basic dignity.

-It is hard to imagine, but there are women in your community and almost every community in Massachusetts and Rhode Island, who cannot afford these necessities.
+It is hard to imagine, but there are women in your community and almost every community in the nation, who cannot afford these necessities.
 These women are often homeless and they are commonly single mothers, low-income mothers, or women and teens who escaped domestic violence and cannot safely return home.

 Homeless women, every month face the humiliating reality of no access to tampons or pads.
 Their dilemma of having to choose between buying food to survive or tampons is common.